Learning Disabilities Summer Institute: Strategic and Explicit Instruction Certificate

 How to register:

-If you are not a current student at the University of St. Thomas, apply now so that you can register when registration opens on April 10, 2017.
+If you are not a current student at the University of St. Thomas, apply now so that you can register when registration opens in April 2018.
 Registration for these courses has filled in the past, so register early to secure a spot.
 You can select to apply as a non-degree, certificate, or licensure student.

 About the Instructors